jsnicholas/OCDetour/README.md

 ## Disclaimer

 OCDetour is an app designed to provide support and information for individuals dealing with obsessive-compulsive disorder (OCD).
-However, it is important to note that OCDetour is not intended to replace professional medical advice, diagnosis, or treatment.
+However, OCDetour is not intended to replace professional medical advice, diagnosis, or treatment.
 The content provided in this app is for informational purposes only and should not be considered a substitute for professional medical guidance.

 ### Resources Used